With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Jefferson County, AR.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Jefferson County, Arkansas may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

-Se Arkansas Behavioral Healthcare is a mental health clinic in Jefferson County, Arkansas, located at 2500 Rike Drive, 71603 zip code.
-Se Arkansas Behavioral Healthcare offers outpatient treatment and telemedicine/telehealth.
-Se Arkansas Behavioral Healthcare provides dialectical behavior therapy, couples/family therapy and trauma therapy to children / adolescents, young adults and adults.
-Some other services provided by Se Arkansas Behavioral Healthcare include case management, supported employment and illness management and recovery.
+Se Arkansas Behavioral Healthcare is a mental health treatment center in Jefferson County, AR, located at 2500 Rike Drive, 71603 zip code area.
+Se Arkansas Behavioral Healthcare provides outpatient treatment and telemedicine/telehealth.
+Se Arkansas Behavioral Healthcare offers couples/family therapy, behavior modification and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Additional services at Se Arkansas Behavioral Healthcare consist of family psychoeducation, court-ordered outpatient treatment and suicide prevention services.

-Jefferson Regional Medical Center is one of mental health facilities in Jefferson County, Arkansas, located at 1600 West 40th Avenue, 71603 zip code.
-Jefferson Regional Medical Center provides hospital inpatient treatment.
-Jefferson Regional Medical Center provides cognitive behavioral therapy, individual psychotherapy and group therapy to adults and young adults.
-Jefferson Regional Medical Center also supports people with serious mental illness, patients with eating disorders and people with traumatic brain injury.
-Additional services provided at Jefferson Regional Medical Center include case management, education services and suicide prevention services.
+Jefferson Regional Medical Center is a mental health clinic in Jefferson County, Arkansas, located at 1600 West 40th Avenue, 71603 zip code.
+Jefferson Regional Medical Center offers hospital inpatient treatment.
+Jefferson Regional Medical Center provides individual psychotherapy, cognitive behavioral therapy and group therapy to adults and young adults.
+Jefferson Regional Medical Center also supports people with traumatic brain injury, people with serious mental illness and patients with eating disorders.
+Some other services provided by Jefferson Regional Medical Center include case management, education services and suicide prevention services.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.